Entry-level (no prior experience) officer candidates can apply online at publicsafetytesting.com.

 We are currently hiring multiple Fish and Wildlife Officer positions throughout the state.

 To be eligible for promotion to Sergeant or Detective, an officer must complete a Career Development Plan, advance to Fish and Wildlife Officer 2 (FWO2) status, and serve at least five years as an FWO.
 Promotional candidates must also complete a pre-promotional Career Development Plan prior to the testing process.

 A Career Development Plan (CDP) consists of technical skills training, law enforcement instruction, and natural resource courses designed to improve critical job-related skills and knowledge.
 The CDP incorporates a broad range of officer duty assignments, such as endangered-species patrol and commercial fishing enforcement, to improve job-specific knowledge.
 Completion of the CDP allows a FWO1 to advance to a FWO2, which comes with a pay increase.
 Lateral Officers with four or more years of previous law enforcement experience can advance to FWO2 in two years, while entry level officers can advance in four years.

 FWOs work 171 hours in a 28-day work period.
 Detachment Sergeants and Officers attend planning meetings every 28 days to design work schedules to maximize call coverage and enforcement capability.
 FWOs work varied hours to monitor fish and wildlife harvest activities, illegal land use, habitat destruction, commercial harvest practices, and other law enforcement demands.

-You can call WILDCOMM (the WDFW Police dispatch center) at 360-902-2936 (choose option 2 or 3) to request a ride-along with a Fish and Wildlife Officer.
+You can call WILDCOMM (the WDFW Police dispatch center) at 360-902-2936 (choose option 2) to request a ride-along with a Fish and Wildlife Officer.

 Please Note: All requestors will have to pass a background check before they are allowed to ride-along with one of our Officers.